bastiendonjon/sd-file/README.md

 # sd-file
-Server Density plugin to monitoring any file
+Server Density plugin to monitoring any file with row count